sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_2.rst

 *E*\ :sub:`ij` = *C*\ :sub:`j` · *P*\ :sub:`i`

-Now, thit is all very well and good, but we have a problem.
+Now, this is all very well and good, but we have a problem.
 Unlike the situation we had with the goodness-of-fit test, the null hypothesis does not actually specify a particular value for *P*\ :sub:`i`.
 It is something we have to :doc:`estimate from the data <../Ch08/Ch08_Estimation>`!
-Fortunately, thit is pretty easy to do.
+Fortunately, this is pretty easy to do.
 If 28 out of 180 people selected the flowers, then a natural estimate for the probability of choosing flowers is 28 / 180, which is approximately 0.16.
 If we phrase this in mathematical terms, what we are saying is that our